-Workforce development in the alcohol, tobacco and other drugs sector has emerged at both national and state levels as a pressing need over the last decade.
+Workforce development in the alcohol, tobacco and other drugs (ATOD) sector has emerged at both national and state levels as a pressing need over the last decade.

-This broader approach to workforce development includes a wide range of individual, team – level, organisation, and systemic factors that may impact on the ability of the workforce to effectively and efficiently respond to AOD issues.
+This broader approach to workforce development includes a wide range of individual, team – level, organisation, and systemic factors that may impact on the ability of the workforce to effectively and efficiently respond to ATOD issues.
 Workforce development requires a top-down approach to achieve maximum effectiveness and best practice client outcomes.

 Understanding how Tasmania’s ATOD workforce currently operates, and works with other sectors, is fundamental to strategic planning and workforce development activities.
 An ever-evolving drug market, combined with changes to the demographics of the contemporary workforce and service consumers, present further challenges.
 The 2014 Workforce Survey provides a clear picture of the individuals and organisations that comprise Tasmania’s ATOD community sector.
 Results and analysis will be fundamental to addressing the range of factors that impact on the ability of the workforce to function effectively in responding to alcohol and other drug related problems in Tasmanian society.